How To Help Your Dog Lose Weight

 And it’s bad enough to see overweight older dogs.
 You are doing your dog a huge disservice if he’s under a year old and is already overweight.
 Make a growing puppy carry a lot of extra weight on his immature joints and you are practically signing him up for the development of painful arthritis at a prematurely young age.

-So what should you do if you suspect your dog might be overweight?
+So what how do you help your dog to lose weight?
 I thought you’d never ask.

 1. Get an accurate, honest assessment of your dog’s condition.
 Make an appointment for your dog’s annual health examination.
 At that visit, let your veterinarian know that you are concerned about your dog’s weight and want her professional opinion: How much should your dog weigh, ideally?